 The Tranzalpine Express (operated by KiwiRail) is perhaps the most scenic train ride in New Zealand and an excellent alternative to driving to see the country.
 Since we had heard so much about it, Gunjan and I decided to ride the train for the 1st leg of our South Island trip.

 Since the train runs daily from Christchurch to Greymouth and Greymouth to Christchurch, we first needed to figure out where to catch the train from.
 The one-way journey takes 4 and half hours, and the timing of the train makes it such that you can go from Christchurch to Greymouth and come back the same day with about an hour to spend in Greymouth.
 Several buses connect Greymouth to the Franz Josef Glacier, which makes a one-way trip viable.

-Given the timings of the train, we decided to fly down to Christchurch and take the train to Greymouth the next morning.
-For our onward journey (and this is what I recommend), we rented a car and drove down to the glacier and Queenstown.
-But, that part of the trip is for another post.
+Given the timings of the train, we decided to fly down to Christchurch and take the train to Greymouth the following day.
+We rented a car and drove down to the glacier and Queenstown for our onward journey (and this is what I recommend).
+But that part of the trip is for another post.